Donald Trump Jr.: 'View' Hosts in 'Attack Mode,' Didn't Mention My Book

 LISTEN:

 Trump Jr. continued, “If you’re on for three segments — what, one, two — I’m not expecting all three segments to be about the book.
-I know what they’re going to do … and they didn’t ask questions. … Each one of them just started attacking and literally did not mention or ask a single question about the book that I’m there [to promote].”
+I know what they’re going to do … and they didn’t ask questions.”
+He went on to note the hosts did not “ask a single question about the book that I’m there [to promote].”

 “I didn’t go on here to be a punching bag for them,” added Trump Jr. “I went on there to promote a book [and] to try to get to a little bit of a different audience than I probably reach on my social feeds or on Hannity or … [on Breitbart News Daily].
 I want to bring that message to all people and have everyone have a good understanding of that.”